ReenaYouCan/KotlinCoroutinesScope/README.md

 # KotlinCoroutinesScope
-It’s a framework, it allows us to wait from background operations to complete, without blocking the main thread.
+It’s a framework, it allows us to wait from background operations to complete the work without blocking the main thread.

 Suspend keyworkd will tell that the function can be asynchronous and will be available only in suspend function or in CoroutineScope